katean004/yelp-camp2/README.md

 ## Description
 - Full Stack application that mimics Yelp in finding, adding, editing, and deleting campgrounds from all over the world.
 - Utilizes MongoDB, Express, Node, and EJS Templating in MVC structure.
-- Includes authentication (passport) and authorization for user login and data protection
+- Includes authentication (passport) and authorization for user login and data protection.
+- Uses Maps and Geocoding from Mapbox.
+- Common security issues including SQL Injections and sanitization.
 - Hosted on Heroku

-## Resources Used
+## Resources and Technologies Used
 - Bootstrap
 - Starability
 - Cloudinary